benjamin200029/zuul-Project-Base/README.md

 To earn a C implement the following:

--DONE-8.15 (p 303) - add another command, ie. eat with a simple text response
+-DONE-8.15 (p 303) - add another command, ie. eat with a simple text response-eat works if you have an edible item with you and it adds to or subtracts from your hunger.

--DONE-8.16 (p 305) - Streamline printing of available commands
+-DONE-8.16 (p 305) - Streamline printing of available commands-help command

 To Earn a B, complete the C task and Implement three (3) of the following